 Helen Keller was born in 1880.
 When she was a baby, she lost her sight and hearing.
 Because of her inability to hear, she did not learn how to speak.
 Even so, it was clear that she was an intelligent child and was eager to learn.
-Keller's family did everything they could to find a way to
+Keller's family did everything they could to find a way to educate her.

-When Helen Keller was six years old, her parents took her to see Alexander Graham Bell.
-He was well known for his inventions.
-He was also a teacher of deaf people.
-He considered teaching to be his most important work.

-Anne Sullivan.
-She worked with Keller every day.
-Through her persistence Sullivan was able to teach Keller words and their meanings.
-With a great deal of constant work, Sullivan taught Keller

-Bell encouraged Keller to learn as much as she could.
+- 100 When Helen Keller was six years old, her parents 109 took her to see Alexander Graham Bell.
+He was well 119 known for his inventions.
+He was also a teacher of 129 deaf people.
+He considered teaching to be his most 138 important work. - Bell recognized Keller's intelligence.
+At his 140 suggestion her parents hired a private teacher 146 named Anne Sullivan.
+She worked with Keller every 153 day.
+Through her persistence Sullivan was able to 161 teach Keller words and their meanings.
+With a great 169 178 deal of constant work, Sullivan taught Keller how to read and write.
+One of the first letters Keller wrote 187 was to Bell.
+197 - Bell encouraged Keller to learn as much as she could.
 Sometimes they would go on rides or visit the zoo.
 They also shared a love of books.
 Bell would tell her stories by using his fingers to spell the letters of words in her hand.

-One day Bell told Keller about his invention called the telephone.
+- 245 One day Bell told Keller about his invention called the telephone.
 He explained how it was enriching lives.
 People all over the world benefited by being able to talk to each other when they were in separate places.
-Although Keller could not use the phone without help, she understood that it was important.

-Bell opened a school for deaf students and formed an information center to help people understand the needs and abilities of deaf people.
-Keller was very interested in Bell's work with deaf children.
+Although Keller could not use the phone without help, she understood that it was important. - Bell opened a school for deaf students and formed an information center to help people understand the needs and abilities of deaf people.
+Keller was very interested in Bell's work with deaf children. - 331 Keller had worked hard and set goals for herself.